docc-lab/hacking-exercises/Kubernetes-basic-tutorial.md

 rajas@node-0:~$
 ```

-3. **Get each service's deployment info**: `more <service_name>-deployment.yaml` describes details of deployment of one service.
+3. **Get each service's deployment info**: The directory `kubernetes`
+   contains subdirectories for services.
+In each service subdirectory,
+    `<service_name>-deployment.yaml` describes details of deployment
+    of one service.
 The unit of CPU under `resources` is `milicore`.
-1000 `milicore` = 1 CPU core. `requests` specifies the amount of CPU guaranteed for this service and `limits` specifies the maximum allowed to allocate.
+    1000 `milicore` = 1 CPU core. `requests` specifies the amount of
+    CPU guaranteed for this service and `limits` specifies the maximum
+    allowed to allocate.

 ![alt text](./screenshots/3_recommendation_deployment.png)

-4. **Change configuration**: In general, use `kubectl apply -h` to see a list of flags for different options for configuration update.
-One example is to copy one service's deployment yaml file, `recommendation-deployment.yaml`, to home directory and modify it.
-For example, change `replicas` and `requests`.
-To apply the new deployment policy, use `kubectl apply -f recommendation-deployment.yaml`.
-To check if the new service configuration is succesfully rolled out, use `kubectl rollout status deployments/recommendation`.
-Next, to get the details of deployments, use `kubectl describe deployments/recommendation`.
-The `Events` part should reflect the configuration policy changes.
+4. **Change configuration**: In general, use `kubectl apply -h` to see
+   a list of flags for different options for configuration update.
+One
+   example is to copy one service's deployment yaml file, to home
+   directory and modify it, `cp recommendation-deployment.yaml ~`.
+For
+   example, change `replicas` and `requests`.
+To apply the new
+   deployment policy, use `kubectl apply -f recommendation-deployment.yaml`.
+To check if the new service
+   configuration is succesfully rolled out, use `kubectl rollout status deployments/recommendation`.
+Next, to get the details of
+   deployments, use `kubectl describe deployments/recommendation`.
+The
+   `Events` part should reflect the
+   configuration policy changes.

 ![alt text](./screenshots/4_change_configuration.png)